argallab/luci-ros2-third-party/README.md

 Every example / source file must refer to LICENSE Every example / source file must include correct copyright notice

-Depending on your language used it is expected you follow one of two syling guides
+Depending on your language used it is expected you follow one of two styling guides
 - Python use [PEP8](https://peps.python.org/pep-0008/) Standard
 - C++ use [clang](https://clang.llvm.org/docs/ClangFormat.html) formatting